 Most people need do nothing more: for those with relatively simple affairs, the cumulative system means that no end-of-year adjustment to the amount of tax paid is necessary.
-Those with more complicated affairs, however, such as higher-rate taxpayers, the self-employed, company directors and landlords, must fill in a self-assessment tax return, setting down their incomes from different sources and any taxprivileged spending such as pension contributions or gifts to charity.
+Those with more complicated affairs, however, such as the self-employed, those with very high incomes, company directors and landlords, must fill in a self-assessment tax return, setting down their incomes from different sources and any tax-privileged spending such as pension contributions or gifts to charity.
 Taxpayers may send their returns to the Inland Revenue before 30 September each year, and the Inland Revenue will calculate the tax owed, given the information on income sources provided by the taxpayer.
 Alternatively, for those wishing to calculate their own tax bill, the deadline is the following 31 January, which is also the deadline for payment of the tax.
 Fixed penalties and surcharges operate for those failing to make their returns by the deadlines and for underpayment of tax.
-In recent years, the number of people filling in tax returns has increased, driven partly by the changing nature of employment and the increasing number of higher-rate taxpayers, but the majority of employees still pay tax through the cumulative system and do not fill in tax returns.